“She is undoubtedly silk material who applies the same commitment and rigour to every case, irrespective of the relative complexity or value.”

 ‘Phenomenally knowledgeable, very articulate and quick-thinking.’
 The Legal 500 2017

 Judith acts for both claimants and defendants, for receiving and paying parties, and for solicitors and lay clients.
 She has considerable experience of complex funding questions, including the assignment and novation of CFAs; of detailed assessment and appeals; and of disputes under the Solicitors Act 1974.
 She appears regularly in the SCCO and the High Court, and is listed in the Legal 500 and Chambers and Partners.
 She has considerable experience in costs issues arising where GLOs have been made or are being considered and in costs capping in GLO cases.
+She is specialist funding counsel for UKTC in UKTC v Fiat Chrysler and others, in the Competition Appeal Tribunal.
 She lectures very regularly on costs matters.

 Judith is experienced in solicitors’ negligence claims, particularly those arising out of personal injury and clinical negligence claims, and out of costs and funding issues.
 She has acted for both claimants and defendants.